 In the English language wisteria generally means good luck.
 It can also mean a welcoming, which is a meaning they share with Japanese.
 In the Japanese hanakotaba they can also mean “gentleness” and/ or “intoxicated in love”.
 I can see why so many are intoxicated in love with wisteria!
 I am also in awe of the way they grow and even more deferent to the gnarling tree trunks.
 One trunk can sprout thousands of clusters of the flower.
 Trellis are used to help the tree support the volume and weight of the clusters.

 Wisteria bloom from mid-April until early May in Japan.
 They used to reach their prime in Golden Week.
 But like so many flowers these days they have started to bloom and peak earlier in the last couple of years.
 This year, 2021, they are about a week earlier than “average” but on par with last year.
-This location usually has a wisteria festival but due to the Coronavirus it has been cancelled this year.
+This location usually has a wisteria festival but there was none during the pandemic.
+It will be on in 2023 though.
+Scroll down for more.

 What I will say; the park has about 60 wisteria including daruma and standing wisteria.
 So your talking thousands of blooms.
 They are mainly purple, but there is also some white and pink wisteria too.
 It is a small park and the “fuji” are the main attraction.
 But there are a handful of other plants, trees and flowers, including some cherry blossom trees.
 One of the trees has currently a few blooms on it.
 There is also a picturesque fountain in the park.
 The park is adjacent to a shrine which is famous for child rearing, so locally the wisteria are sometimes called the child rearing wisteria!